Linear stability of the blowdown Ricci shrinker in 4D: Introduction

-It is often said that Ricci flow in dimension $2n$ is most closely a cousin of MCF in dimension $n$.
-But while we answer the above question in the affirmative for the Ricci flow in dimension $4$, it would be somewhat surprising if an example for MCF could be found in dimension $2$.
-Surfaces may simply be too rigid, even in high codimension.
-Nevertheless, in sufficiently high dimension and codimension, it would be surprising if spheres and round cylinders are the only stable singularities.
+It is often said that Ricci flow in dimension $2n$ is a cousin of (higher codimension) MCF in dimension $n$.
+It would be very interesting to find a non-cylindrical stable self-shrinking surface (in any codimension).
+In sufficiently high dimension and codimension, the answer the above question is assuredly yes - although no examples are known.